nihk/Sheridan-Projects/README.md

 This repo holds a few of the final projects I did as a first/second year student at Sheridan.
 \<showoff\>Each received the highest possible mark within their respective class\</showoff\>

-**DatabaseProject** This is final assignment for the database class I took in which we used MS SQL Server.
+**DatabaseProject** is the final assignment for the database class I took in which we used MS SQL Server.
 The [Project_Instructions.doc](https://github.com/nihk/SheridanProjects/blob/master/DatabaseProject/Project_Instructions.doc) file outlined the steps necessary to complete it.
 I have included the most interesting aspects of the project in this repo, namely the EER Diagram and SQL DDL/DML.